Nemours Biomedical Research

 The ANCA assay (INOVA) detects the presence of IgG antibodies that bind to human neutrophil antigens using direct immunofluorescence.¹,² Screening all samples with ethanol fixed slides allows ANCA reactivity to be separated into two diagnostically useful categories.
 The pattern and semiquantitative titer are reported.
 Current research indicates that two patterns may be clinically useful:

-A granular cytoplasmic pattern (cANCA) is a serologic marker in up to 96% of Wegener’s granulomatosis patients.
+A granular cytoplasmic pattern (cANCA) is a serologic marker in up to 96% of patients with granulomatosis with polyangiitis (formerly Wegener’s granulomatosis).
 This severe systemic vascular disease that causes irreversible injury to the kidneys and lungs presents with initial symptoms and biopsy findings that are frequently non-specific.
 Early diagnosis and treatment can greatly improve renal outcome.
 The degree of reactivity of cANCA has been found to follow the disease course so repeat testing can be important in disease management.
 The antigenic specificity of this pattern is primarily serine protease 3 (PR3).

 A classic perinuclear pattern (pANCA) is primarily due to antibodies to myeloperoxidase (MPO) but may also be caused by others including elastase and lactoferrin.
 This pattern has been associated with more organ-limited vasculitis, in particular rapidly progressive glomerulonephritis.
 All pANCA reactions on ETOH-fixed slides are confirmed by testing on formalin slides.